-7.6 Approval by HMRC of separate business/non-business and partial exemption methods
+7.6 Approval by HMRC of separate business or non-business and partial exemption methods

 Approval will not be given if you are partly exempt.
 In these circumstances, where approval of a method for business/non-business calculations is sought, it must also cover partial exemption calculations (excluding apportionments referred to in paragraph 7.5).
 This is to save the cost of seeking approval of 2 separate methods and also helps to make sure a fair recovery of VAT overall as the calculations can be considered in their entirety.

-7.7 Approval by HMRC of a single business/non-business method
+7.7 Approval by HMRC of a single business or non-business method

 Approval will be given, provided that you have not incurred any VAT on costs that relate to exempt supplies (exempt input tax) in your current tax year or immediately preceding tax year (or registration period), that is you’re ‘fully taxable’.

-7.8 The result to a single business/non-business method if you become partly exempt
+7.8 The result to a single business or non-business method if you become partly exempt

 A Special Method Override Notice (see section 8) will automatically apply to the method that requires apportionments covered by the combined method (see paragraph 7.5) to be recovered on a fair and reasonable basis from the date exempt input tax is first incurred.
 This gives you time to prepare an alternative proposal for a combined method and makes sure a fair recovery of VAT in the meantime.